 Smelly gas is common and is usually caused by certain foods or medications.

-Smelly gas is not uncommon and is often considered normal.
-Some foods or medications can cause excessively smelly farts.
-There are, however, some instances where smelly farts can be an indicator of an underlying infection, digestive issues, or a disorder.
+There are, however, some instances when smelly farts can be an indicator of an underlying infection, digestive issues, or a disorder.

 1. High-fiber foods

 High-fiber foods also sometimes smell, which means your farts may smell, too.
 This is especially true with strong-smelling vegetables, such as:

 Your gas may smell like rotten eggs because of the sulfur in fiber-rich foods.
 Sulfur is a natural compound that smells like spoiled eggs.
 Many vegetables are sulfur-based.

 If this is causing your flatulence, simply modifying your diet could be enough to reduce it.